ckeditor/ckeditor5/packages/ckeditor5-mention/docs/features/mentions.md

 ### Comments with mentions

-It is possible to configure the Mentions feature to work with {@link features/comments Comments feature}.
-Detailed guidance on that matter you can find {@link features/annotations-custom-configuration#comment-editor-configuration here}.
+It is possible to configure the Mentions feature to work with the {@link features/comments Comments feature}.
+Here you can find {@link features/annotations-custom-configuration#comment-editor-configuration detailed guidance on that matter}.

 ## Installation